hfitzsim/hfitzsim/README.md

-👋 Hi, I’m @hfitzsim.
-Welcome to my GitHub! 👩🏻‍💻 I'm a UI/UX Developer. 💞️ Thank you for visiting!
+👋 Hi, I’m Hannah, a UI/UX Developer.
+Welcome to my GitHub and thank you for visiting!

 <!---
 hfitzsim/hfitzsim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.